The Libraries that We Return to

 An urban gardener, plants benefit from periodic repotting.
 Repotting includes pruning and trimming.
 It can be stressful for the plant.
 The main reason for repotting is to give the roots room to grow.

 What current events indicate is that it is now time to retell the story of the academic library for the digital age.
-There is an enormous opportunity for libraries to function as scholarship platforms and communication centers.
+There is an enormous opportunity for libraries to function as communication centers.

 Observing it through the lens of OER and the Creative Commons, how can our students find, use, remix and share?
 Projects like Mary Washington’s Digital Knowledge Center point to making that could take place in the library.
 Libraries can continue to support researchers’ information finding and publishing needs, while recognizing that we want our students to be makers most of the day.
 To borrow from Tim, we want our students to “create more value than they capture.”